sdellis/soupcon.salon/events/shadfest-locals-night.md

 The Parking Lot across from Under the Moon on N. Union St.

 ![Shadfest Locals Night Poster](/uploads/shadfest-locals-night2.jpg "Shadfest Locals Night Poster")

+*A collaboration with Soupçon Salon and The Greater Lambertville Chamber of Commerce.*